 The experts at the Thai Film Archive believe the scraps of film, found in 1981, were probably leftovers from a long-lost newsreel that would have been shown in movie theaters.
 The later parts of this footage are probably from the cremation day.
 You can see the large urn with the king’s body being transferred from the grounds of the Royal Palace.

 In the film, that urn probably was being transferred from the Grand Palace to the chariot that conveyed it to the crematorium on Sanam Luang.
 It was on this same great field, north of the Grand Palace and fronting Thammasat University, where Bhumibol’s ceremonies took place as well.
 An urn was also used 67 years ago for the funeral of Bhumibol’s brother, Ananda (Rama VIII), but a western style wooden coffin was used for Bhumibol (Rama IX).

 I was so surprised to the see women in sleeveless dresses in the film, ascending and descending the stairs as they paid final respects.
 Surely they must have been foreign women—wives of diplomats and such?
 As a general rule, Thai women rarely wear sleeveless garments even today.
 The dress code for this year’s ceremonies was quite explicit: black and grey colors, and covered arms, shoulders and legs for men and women alike.

 Full brothers Vajiravudh and Prajadhipok were half-brothers of Bhumibol’s father, Mahidol, a physician who was never king.
 That bit of information was deleted in the editing process, so the caption in the Post says the two kings featured in this film were Bhumibol’s “half-uncles.”
 Technically, that’s right, but sounds strange.
-They were also Mahidol’s full cousins, since their mothers were sisters, but I suppose that would be Too Much Information.
+They were also Mahidol’s full cousins since their mothers were full sisters, but I suppose that would be Too Much Information.